MichaelLarocca/blog-michael-jude-larocca/posts/2021/05-21/LinkedInReviewWithDannyThompson.md

 ---
 ---

-## This week's article covers a Scrimba Livestream event where Danny Thompson helps optimize our LinkedIn profiles, providing us with valuable insight that gives us the best opportunity to get hired!
+## This week's article covers a Scrimba Livestream event where Danny Thompson helps us optimize our LinkedIn profiles, providing us with valuable insight that gives us the best opportunity to get hired!

 ![Danny Thompson](img/05-31-21/DannyThompson.png)